iocss/crossass/README.md

             //
             // Note: You can use x-module-parent() only inside x-module-extend()
             //
-            // `content: "block-editable (%block-editable) extends block."`;
+            // `content: "block-margined (%block-margined) extends block."`;
             content: "#{x-module-name()} (#{x-root()}) extends #{x-module-parent()}.";
             display: block;
         }
     }
 }

-// Exporting a module as namespace-scoped rulesets
+// Exporting a module as the alias with a namespace-scope
+// 'block-margined' module is exported as '.block-editable' with '.wysiwyg' scope.
-@include x-export( 'block-editable', 'wysiwyg' );
+@include x-export( 'block-margined', 'wysiwyg', 'block-editable' );

-// Importing a module into other rulesets
+// Importing a module as the alias into other rulesets .preview {
-.preview {
-    // This is the alias of `@include x-export( 'block-editable' )`
+    // This is the alias of
+    // `@include x-export( 'block-margined', null, 'block-draggable' )`
-    @include x-import( 'block-editable' );
+    @include x-import( 'block-margined', 'block-draggable' );
 }
 ```